awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. On the **Configure Instance Details** page, select a VPC for **Network** and a subnet for **Subnet**\.
 For **Auto\-assign IPv6 IP**, select **Enable**\.

 1. Follow the remaining steps in the wizard to launch your instance\.

+You can connect to an instance using its IPv6 address\.
+If you're connecting from a local computer, ensure that your local computer has an IPv6 address and is configured to use IPv6\.
+For more information, see [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Step 6: \(Optional\) Configure IPv6 on Your Instances<a name="vpc-migrate-ipv6-dhcpv6"></a>